w3f/polkadot-wiki/docs/learn-governance.md

 that fail to vote before the timeout.

 The prime member is chosen based on the most popular candidate.
-The most popular candidate of the council is simply the most highly scored candidate as determined by the [Phragmen election](learn-phragmen).
+The most popular candidate of the council is simply the most-backed candidate as determined by the [Phragmen election](learn-phragmen).

 The purpose of having a prime member of the council is to avoid reaching quorum